 Native Americans use the phrase Mitakuye Oyasin (All My Relations) when they pray, and they do not mean just their immediate family and their ancestors.
 They mean every living thing in this world, even the people, animals, and plants that they don’t like so much.
 Take some time to meditate on what it means to be interconnected in this way…to be “related” to all that exists.
-Think of something or someone that irritates you—maybe it’s snakes or poison ivy or the person who just cut you off in traffic—and try to see how you are related.
+Think of something or someone that irritates you—maybe it’s the weeds in your garden or the person who just cut you off in traffic—and try to see how you are related.
 You will walk away from the meditation with a very different view of the world and your place within it.

-I have been in circles in the Wiccan community for over a decade, and there is always a lot of emphasis on having the right energy and the right people in a ritual.
-There is usually disagreement on who should be there, who should not be there, and so forth.
+I have been in circles in the pagan community for over a decade, and there is always a lot of emphasis on having the right energy and people in a ritual.
+Sometimes there is disagreement on who should be allowed to participate.
 This is often the main reason that many covens and groups fall apart, and it’s regrettable to me that those who claim to be peaceful and tolerant can end up being the most exclusive.
 (Isn’t this why we left mainstream religion in the first place?)
 I have begun to view circles more like a Medicine Woman.
 They are places of healing, and those who need to be there the most may not be the ones you like the most.
 If you have reached a higher spiritual plateau than someone else, then that’s great for you—but it also means you have the responsibility to help others who are struggling.
 If you are only with those of like mind and ability, what is that really worth?
 What would you expect to learn?

 The greatest work you will do on any spiritual path is down in the trenches, not up on the mountain.
 That is the path of a healer, and it’s the path I want to be on.
 I don’t care so much if you are “broken”…we are all broken.
 We come to the circle to heal ourselves and each other.
 Blessed Be.